Cybersecurity compliance 101: A complete guide

 Not all data is created equal in the eyes of compliance regulations.
 Certain types of information are subject to more stringent protection requirements:

-PII is any information that can be used to distinguish or trace an individual's identity, such as name, social security number, date and place of birth, mother's maiden name, or biometric records.
-Additionally, it encompasses any data that can be associated with or connected to a specific person, including health records, academic information, financial details, and employment history.
-Many compliance frameworks, including GDPR and CCPA, focus heavily on the protection of PII.
+Personal information is any information that can be used to directly or indirectly identify an individual, such as name, social security number, date and place of birth, mother's maiden name, biometric records, health records, academic information, financial details, and employment history.
+Comprehensive privacy laws such as GDPR and CCPA focus on the protection of personal information.

 Protected health information (PHI)

-PHI refers to any health-related data that can be linked to a specific individual and is created, used, or disclosed in the course of providing healthcare services.
+PHI is a term used in the US which refers to any health-related data that can be linked to a specific individual and is created, used, or disclosed in the course of providing healthcare services.
 This encompasses information about a person's medical history, treatments, diagnoses, test results, and insurance details.
-HIPAA regulations govern the protection and handling of PHI by covered entities and their business associates.
+HIPAA governs the protection and handling of PHI by covered entities and their business associates.

 Financial information